GraphiteEditor/Graphite/node-graph/rfcs/document-format.md

 **Gestures, not deltas.** One user action retires into several deltas (one per `(node, field)` group), so undo steps per *gesture*: the last delta of each gesture is tagged with the `compute::gesture_end` attribute, and undo reverts deltas walking the first-parent chain until the parent is a `gesture_end` boundary or the root.
 The starting `head` (the checkpoint) is pushed to the redo stack; redo re-applies forward to it.

-**Force-apply.** Rewinding re-applies each delta's precomputed `reverse` (for redo, the forward `delta_type`).
+**Force-apply.** Rewinding re-applies each delta's precomputed `reverse` (for redo, the forward `kind`).
 These carry the *original* timestamp, which would tie — and so lose — the LWW arms' strict `>` comparison, since the forward op already stamped each field at that timestamp.
 In the single-writer silent zone the rewind value is authoritative, so silent undo/redo apply in a **force** mode where LWW arms assign unconditionally and structural ops are idempotent.
 Undo and redo are symmetric (force-reverse, force-forward), so no clock advances and identities are unchanged.

 **Two registries.** Computing a correct `reverse` for an LWW field means reading the field's *pre-op* value.
 But staged edits apply to the live registry immediately (for responsiveness), so by retirement time it already holds the *post*-op value. `Document` therefore keeps two registries: a **working** registry (committed state plus live un-retired ops, what reads and the cursor see) and a **retired snapshot** (committed deltas only).
 Retirement computes reverses against and forward-applies to the snapshot, so the reverse captures the true prior value; the working registry already reflects the ops and is left as-is.
 When there are no un-retired ops the two are equal *by value* (their LWW field timestamps can differ, since retirement re-stamps the snapshot at a fresh time); undo/redo restore that equality by resyncing the snapshot to the rewound working registry.

 ## Concurrency model — CmRDT

 The format uses an operation-based CRDT.
-The transport layer delivers ops in causal order exactly once (TCP plus the multi-parent chain in each `Delta`); the storage layer assumes this and requires only that concurrent op pairs commute.
+The transport layer delivers ops in causal order exactly once (TCP plus the parent links threading the `Delta` DAG); the storage layer assumes this and requires only that concurrent op pairs commute.
 It does not need idempotency, state-merge, or out-of-order replay.

 Graph-shape invariants (the graph remaining a DAG, the result compiling) are best-effort: conflicts that produce a non-compiling graph surface as wiring or type errors rather than being masked by the CRDT.

 Identity is two-tier: `PeerId` is per-device (stable per `(device, document)`, used for CRDT tiebreaking and `NodeId` scoping); `UserId` is per-human (stable across devices, used for identity display and undo-chain walking).
 Each device's first contribution emits `RegisterPeer { peer, user }`, which writes an append-only entry to `Registry.peer_users`.
 Causal delivery guarantees the registration arrives before any of that peer's other ops.
+The mapping is permanent (first write wins; a conflicting re-registration errors, an identical one is a no-op), so `RegisterPeer` is its own reverse — replaying it during undo is a no-op rather than needing a distinct removal variant.

 ## Editor pipeline